dkonis/THMBot/README.md

 And you are set!

 Note:
-the scheduled task will not work if you move the project's folder after setup. if you need to change the location, please use uninstall.bat and run setup.bat after the location has changed.
+the scheduled task will not work if you move the project's folder after setup.<br />
+If you need to change the location, please use uninstall.bat and run setup.bat after the location has changed.